openvinotoolkit/nncf/docs/FAQ.md

 The compilation happens at the first import of `nncf.torch` or anything under that namespace on the machine, or within the current Python environment.
 The result is a set of the `.so` files containing the compiled extensions binary code stored in a system-specific location (commonly `~/.cache/torch_extensions`, or alternatively wherever `TORCH_EXTENSIONS_DIR` environment variable points to).

-To avoid race conditions, PyTorch uses `.lock` files in this folder during compilation.
+To avoid race conditions, PyTorch uses `lock` files in this folder during compilation.
-Sometimes, when the compilation process is abnormally aborted, these `.lock` files remain in the filesystem, which leads to a hang the next time you import anything from `nncf.torch`, because the just-in-time compilation process will wait indefinitely until the `.lock` files have been cleared.
+Sometimes, when the compilation process is abnormally aborted, these `lock` files remain in the filesystem, which leads to a hang the next time you import anything from `nncf.torch`, because the just-in-time compilation process will wait indefinitely until the `lock` files have been cleared.
 To resolve these, delete the `torch_extensions` directory (at `~/.cache`, or pointed to by `TORCH_EXTENSIONS_DIR`, or at your specific location), and re-run the script that imports from `nncf.torch`.
 The compilation takes some time and happens upon import, so do not interrupt the launch of your Python script until the import has been completed.